kilrau/Lightning-Swap-PoC-v2/LIGHTNING-00-install.md

 # Describing the setup

 ## Single Exchange setup
-Each exchange (A, B) is running several components which together provides full support for atomic swap between BTC and LTC:
+Each exchange (A, B) is running several components which together provide full support for atomic swap between BTC and LTC:
 1. BTCD - full node, connected to the Bitcoin chain
 2. LTCD - full node, connected to the Litecoin chain
 3. LND-BTC - lightning network daemon for the BTC network